PPBDS/tutorial.helpers/vignettes/instructions.md

 Anything typed at the keyboard belongs in \`backticks\` (not "quotation marks"), except for package names, which are always **bolded**.
 Function names always include the parentheses: `read_csv()`, not `read_csv`.
 Example: the `+` sign is used to connect `ggplot()` components when using the **ggplot2** library.

 Ensure that the first few questions always require students to load any libraries which are used in the tutorial.
 That is, look at all the libraries you load in the set up chunk.
 (Try not to have too many of them.)
 All of them, except for **learnr** and **tutorial.helpers** merit an exercise which requires the student to type `library(package.name)`.
-This ensures that students get in the practice o loading libraries.
+This ensures that students get in the practice of loading libraries.
 And it also provides occasion to drop some knowledge.
-Don't forget that all libraries you load should be includes in the DESCRIPTION file --- if the tutorial is part of a package --- probably under Suggests.
+Don't forget that all libraries you load should be included in the DESCRIPTION file --- if the tutorial is part of a package --- probably under Suggests.

 ## Sections